micbay/RaceTimerAndController/README.md

   {PIN_A2, 0b00000100},
   {PIN_A3, 0b00001000}
 };

-// The following example could be used for alternative wiring where pin A3 is connected to lane1, pin A0 to lane2, pin A1 to lane3, and pin A2 to lane4
+// The following example could be used for alternative wiring,
+// where pinA3 is connected to lane1, pinA0-lane2, pinA1-lane3, and pinA2-lane4

 // const byte lanes[laneCount+1][2] = {
 //   {255, 255},
 //   {PIN_A3, 0b00001000},